THCA vs THC: What's the Difference?

 THCA stands for tetrahydrocannabinolic acid.
 It is a naturally occurring cannabinoid found in raw hemp and cannabis plants before heat is applied.
 On lab reports, THCA is typically listed separately from Delta-9 THC, which is one reason buyers often see both values presented in the same cannabinoid panel.

-Buyers researching THCA flower often focus on this cannabinoid because many hemp flower products are marketed according to their THCA content and overall cannabinoid profile.
+Buyers researching THCA flower often focus on this cannabinoid because many hemp flower products are described according to their THCA content and overall cannabinoid profile.

 What Is THC?